Worried your child has ADHD: first steps

 - keeping instructions clear and brief, with the shortest number of steps

-- showing your child what to do – for example, ‘Please pick up the clothes from the floor and hang them up in the cupboard’.
+- showing your child what to do – for example, showing your child how to put clothes away in the wardrobe.

 Your child might find it hard to cooperate and might even argue with you.
 If your child is behaving angrily or defiantly, you could try: